JulGvoz/twisted-fates/README.md

 - If the player Seeker knows changes alignment, Seeker does not learn this.

 ## Mangler
-"Each night\*, choose 2 players (not yourself): they swap alignments."
+"Each night\*, choose 2 players (not yourself): they swap alignments.
+If just 4 players live, you lose this ability."

 <img src="https://raw.githubusercontent.com/JulGvoz/twisted-fates/master/original-icons/mangler.png" alt="mangler" width="100">